dabbers/DeBot.js/README.md

 ```

 The module will need to go into /src/modules/.
 Modules will work for both a BotGroup and Bot.
 If the module is loaded via a BotGroup, the bot object will always be null/undefined.
+See the structure of DeBot.js for information on how to handle BotGroup events.

 ***Note that when you are adding commands via a module, you need to pass the persist setting as false.
 Otherwise the command will be stored and loaded on restarts.
 Depending on the callback given, it may crash the bot.
 Example of setting persist to false is provided below.***